 Designate beneficiaries .
 Most people choose their spouse, kids, and other loved ones, but beneficiaries can be almost anyone you want.

-Choose what assets to include in your will .
+Choose who should get your assets generally and what individual assets you want to go to a specific person .
 This could include everything from your house to small or priceless items.
-Anything not specifically bequeathed becomes part of the “residue” of the estate.

 Name a guardian for a minor child and dependents.
 This is to make sure that someone you trust can continue caring for your dependents.

 Pick an executor.
-You’ll need someone to represent your estate, so it should be someone who knows your wishes best.
+You’ll need someone to wrap up your affairs and represent your estate, so it should be someone responsible and who knows your wishes best.

 Designate a trustee.
 If you decide to open a trust, you’ll need someone, the trustee, to administer the trust.